 Frying the Eggplants

-For this, we first drain the eggplant from the juice left, but there is no need to dry them completely.
-We take the slices one by one and pass them first through the wheat flour.
+For this, we first drain the eggplant from the juice left, but it is unnecessary to dry them completely.
+We take the slices individually and pass them through the wheat flour.

 After flour, pass them through beaten eggs to be well covered on both sides.